Clex1o1/alexander/content/blog/2024-03-15-component-patterns.md

     extend: {},
   },
   plugins: [],
-}
+};
 ```

 You can adjust all the settings you see here; these are the tokens.
 These tokens are also available in [Figma](https://www.figma.com/) or other design software.
 While there are automated export solutions to extract tokens from design software, I lack experience with them.
-Nonetheless, we use [Tailwind](https://chat.openai.com/c/https) and always a custom \`\` to create our own design system, which perfectly fits into our workflow.
+Nonetheless, we use [Tailwind](https://tailwindcss.com/) and always a custom config to create our own design system, which perfectly fits into our workflow.